qaaph-zyld/lmc/README.md

 ### Troubleshooting

+*   **Permission Issues:** If you encounter permission errors when running Tutor commands, you may need to fix the permissions for the Tutor configuration directory:
+    ```bash
+    sudo mkdir -p /home/vscode/.local/share/tutor
+    sudo chown -R vscode:vscode /home/vscode/.local/share/tutor
+    ```

+*   **Virtual Environment Issues:** If the automatic virtual environment setup fails (e.g., `tutor` command not found), you can install Tutor globally:
+    ```bash
+    pip install "tutor[full]==$(curl -s https://api.github.com/repos/overhangio/tutor/releases/latest | jq -r .tag_name)"
+    ```

-*   If Docker commands fail, ensure the Docker-in-Docker feature started correctly.
+*   **Docker Issues:** If Docker commands fail, ensure the Docker-in-Docker feature started correctly.
 Check the `postCreateCommand` logs.

-*   If Tutor commands are not found, ensure `~/tutor_venv/bin` is in your `PATH` or that the venv is active (`which tutor` should point to the venv).
+*   **Accessing Services:** In GitHub Codespaces, you'll need to use the forwarded ports to access the Open edX services.
+Check the "PORTS" tab in VS Code to find the URLs for ports 80 and 443.

 This setup provides a fully functional Open edX development environment managed by Tutor, all within GitHub Codespaces.